daniel-whymark/malicious_country_block/README.md

 ### Usage
 Running this script will block *all* IPv4 and IPv6 traffic from the listed countries, deemed malicious due to their high rates of cybercrime.

+This list is tailored to a specific server/cloud's particular use cases and geographic location, <ins>you must ensure</ins> that you do not block a country you operate in.

 The commands add DROP rules to both the INPUT and DOCKER-USER iptables chains.
 This ensures coverage in case of externally exposed containers that would otherwise bypass this protection.

 ### Countries